BMW M135i hatchback review

 Keen observers will note that the last range-topping 1 Series was known as the M135i, then the M140i, which was more powerful.
-BMW has reverted back to the original name as the new car has less power than the one it replaces but, thanks to the all-wheel drive, it’s actually a little faster.
+For this latest model, BMW has adopted the M135i xDrive name, because it has less power, but thanks to the all-wheel drive, it’s actually a little faster.

 The engine is all-new, too.
-A 2.0-litre four-cylinder engine replaces the old car’s tuneful 3.0-litre, six-cylinder unit.
-There’s no need to worry about the reduced size, as its BMW’s most powerful 2.0-litre engine ever.
-With 302bhp, the M135i can launch from 0-62mph in under five seconds and go on to a limited top speed of 155mph.
+A 2.0-litre turbocharged four-cylinder engine replaces the old car’s tuneful 3.0-litre, six-cylinder unit.
+There’s no need to worry about the reduced size though, because it produces 302bhp, and launches the M135i from 0-62mph in less than five seconds and on to a limited top speed of 155mph.

 The widescreen infotainment system, coupled with a digital instrument cluster, premium materials and ambient lighting, means the interior is one of this car’s standout elements.
 It’s more spacious, too; the rear seats are much more accommodating than those of the previous car and the boot’s a bit bigger.

 As good as the M135i is, it feels like there should be an even extreme model above it in the range to rival the Audi RS3 and Mercedes-AMG A 45.
 The BMW M2 is more comparable to these hot hatches, but it’s not as practical as the M135i.